peba123/peba123.github.io/aboutme.md

 My name is Nick Knatterton.
 I have the following qualities:

-- I rock a great mustache
+- I pay attention to detail
-- I'm extremely loyal to my family
+- I'm always hungry

 What else do you need?